Noelle Swan

 In her 12 years at The Christian Science Monitor, Noelle rose from intern to trusted member of the editorial leadership team.
 In her most recent role, she led the legacy media outlet’s flagship print publication for five years.
 Under her direction, the Weekly’s 2023 special edition on the reparations debate won first prize from the New England News & Press Association for Overall Design and Presentation.
 A year later, the Weekly’s 80-page expanded edition, which focused on young people working toward climate solutions around the world, sold out its initial expanded print run while boosting paid subscriptions and spawning a series of community events.

-Prior to helming the Weekly, Noelle led the CSM’s science, technology, and environment desk, becoming the paper’s first female science editor.
+Prior to helming the Weekly, Noelle led the CSM’s science, technology, and environment coverage as the paper’s first female science editor.
 Her goal for the section was focused: challenge the notion that science belongs solely to an educated elite while helping readers to see themselves as members of local and global ecosystems.
 But her approach to that work was flexible and widely varied.
 She launched the first Science & Nature page in the Weekly magazine, featuring reported news stories alongside periodic features highlighting science experiments for children and opportunities to participate in citizen science projects.
 She coached text reporters through experiments with video, audio, and even comic-based storytelling.
 She represented CSM at conferences, sitting on and moderating panels.
 And she secured $250,000 in grant funds supporting climate and environmental coverage.

 Her leadership on the science desk earned her an invitation from the Editor to spend a year sitting on the management team, with the expressed goal of helping him to identify and root out gender disparities in the newsroom.
 That work soon grew to focus more broadly on underrepresented groups.
 She recruited a team of colleagues to collaborate on diversity efforts, including a thorough review of the current stylebook, a gender-diversity source audit, and an occasional speaker series for staff.
 When the Editor launched an official DEI committee in 2021, Noelle helped to steer that group as well.
 These efforts brought meaningful change to hiring and recruiting practices and – crucially – helped to diversify what had been an almost entirely white staff.